 We’re committed to helping you serve great-tasting coffee, time after time.
 We have an experienced team of baristas on hand not just to show you how to make the best coffee, but also to train you and your staff so you can do the same.

-Duane, Hannah and Lara are enthusiastic and passionate about great coffee, and are ready to share their passion with you.
+Lara and Andrea are enthusiastic and passionate about great coffee, and are ready to share their passion with you.
 They’ll help you and your staff understand the basics - the origins and processes behind the coffee they serve, how to get the best out of the machinery and developing the role of the barista - right through to advanced cupping and latte art techniques if required.

 After twelve years ‘down-under’ learning and refining her barista skills, Lara Rodwell has returned to the UK to take up the role of barista trainer at Peros.
 Having originally set out to work and travel around the world during a single gap year, Lara discovered a passion for coffee and its ‘community’ in Australia that persuaded her to stay for twelve years.